Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.

 Failure to block the tubes, pain, and other complications: Up to about 5% of women

-A mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+A mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more : About 30% of pregnancies that occur after tubal ligation
+When an ectopic pregnancy... read more : About 30% of pregnancies that occur after tubal sterilization